core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Pairwise Mode # {#sec-pairwise-protection}

-For use cases that do not require an intermediary performing signature verification and that use a compatible signature algorithm, the pairwise mode defined in this section can be used.
+For use cases that do not require an intermediary performing signature verification and that use a compatible signature algorithm, the pairwise mode defined in this section can be used for unicast communication.

 This mode uses the derivation process defined in {{sec-derivation-pairwise}}, and allows two group members to protect requests and responses exchanged with each other using pairwise keying material.
 Senders MUST NOT use the pairwise mode to protect a message addressed to multiple recipients or to the whole group.